marctablard/emp.showcase.centercon/docs/local-cms.md

 import CMSPageComponent from '@/components/cms/local/local-cms-page';
 ```

 By changing the import in these two files, you can switch the entire application between using Storyblok and the Local CMS system.
+A restart of the server (npm run dev) is required for the changes in the local CMS file system to get reflected.

 For more details, refer to the implementation files: